 Choosing to retain your house as an investment doesn't have to cost you much.
 In fact, it can pay entirely for itself and possibly more.
 Depending on how you set up your rental, the income can be completely passive with help from a management company or almost passive if you manage the interaction with your tenant.

 Depending on your mortgage payment and the rental values in the area, you could possibly set rent at a price point to potentially cover your mortgage, paying a management company, and having some savings in case a repair on the home is needed in the future.
 At the very least, your tenants' rent each month should cover the principal of your monthly mortgage payment.

 If you're in an area where property values are continuing to go up, that's a huge positive for you if you decide to rent out your house.
 The equity in the home will continue to increase, but your mortgage payment will remain the same.
 As tenants turnover, you can adjust the rental rate to meet the new value of the home and rental demands in the area, which can mean more money in your bank account.

 Did you decide to rent out your house instead of selling it and you love it?
 Having a few rental properties is a great way to diversify your income.
-Investing in real estate is becoming a popular side hustle, but it’s not for the faint of heart.
-There is a lot time you will need to dedicate to this venture if you decide to take the plunge.
+Investing in real estate is becoming a popular side hustle, but it's not for the faint of heart.
+You will need to dedicate a lot of time to this venture if you decide to take the plunge.